MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-**Note**: While we support updating category policy in the Exchange Online PowerShell module v3.5.0-Preview??? or later, there is no category available in Viva yet.
+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, there is no category available in Viva yet to set policies for.
 Please be patient while we roll out new categories.

 Use the Update-VivaModuleFeaturePolicy cmdlet to update an access policy for a feature in a Viva module or a category in Viva.
 Note that: